 - Low refrigerant

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not obstructed by furniture or curtains.
+Open all the registers completely and confirm that they are not obstructed by furniture or drapes.

 - Call Church Services.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.